growthpods/sb1-6kejut/memory-bank/techContext.md

 - Request format: JSON with contents array containing parts with text
 - Response format: Streaming API with text chunks
 - Rate limits: Standard Google API rate limits apply
-- System prompts with guardrails to ensure the LLM stays focused on job posting tasks
+- System prompts with strict guardrails to ensure the LLM stays focused on job posting tasks only

 ### Firecrawl API
 - Used for scraping job listings from external websites